 Kamloops was the halfway house between Okanagan and Alexandria.
 The men dismount with shouts, for here they have several days' rest.
 They will sleep in beds, taste fresh food, and get the saddlecramp out of their legs.
 Half the traders stay at Kamloops to take back the furs which the upper posts will send down.
 The others, after their brief holiday, load fresh horses and carry the goods on to Fort Alexandria, From there they will go by canoe to Fort George, Fort St. James and the other northern posts.

 The pack-train work was very hard upon the horses.
 Two or three hundred were yearly bred at Kamloops for the service.
-Perhaps the men did not take very wise care of them.
-Certainly they died very quickly.
-The men constantly complained of them, and the officers as constantly rebuked their juniors for carelessness.
-One chief factor complains that no less than sixty-three horses had been sent into New Caledonia in one year.
-The men must, he thought, both overload and neglect them.
+Perhaps the men did not take very wise care of

 M. J. Hilton, Edmonton